GioF71/python-playground/README.md

 # python-playground

-Exercises and notes about my python learning path
+Exercises and notes about my Python learning path

 ## Credits